Arthurhe/Lightbulb/README.md

 # Lightbulb

 An R single cell RNA-seq analysis pipeline/suite.
+Plz check Examples for how to use.

 Components: